The A, AAAA, and CNAME resource records

 accessing a website with or without www

 A zone file only translates names into IP addresses.
 It does not run or provide any other service.
-If you add an alias name for a service, you also need to configure that service to respond on both canonical (actual) and alias names.
-In the preceding example, you also need to configure the webserver to respond on both names www.example.com and example.com.
+If you add an alias name for a service, you must configure that service to respond on both canonical (actual) and alias names.
+In the previous example, you must configure the webserver to respond to both names: www.example.com and example.com.

 ComputerNetworkingNotes Linux Tutorials The A, AAAA, and CNAME resource records